-The Old Well was born out of the reunion of two distinct Offices — the Office of Public Education and the Office of Public Research — when the USRE unearthed the industrial-age concept of modern universities.
+The Old Well was born out of the reunion of two distinct Offices — the Office of Public Education and the Office of Public Research — when the USRE unearthed the industrial age concept of modern universities.
 The Union guarantees free primary and secondary education (up to university studies) to all.
-When local communes do not have the means nor the resources to follow this principle, the Old Well steps in and supersedes them through the establishment of Popular Universities.
+When local communes do not have the means nor the resources to apply this principle, the Old Well steps in and supersedes them through the establishment of Popular Universities.
 These establishments are geared towards education, but also research: their laboratories and institutes are manned by the alumni of their secondary education programs.
-In some Socialist Republics, such as the USRE heartland of India, the Old Well is completely integrated into the national education systems.
-In other places, however, it is not necessarily seen as a benefit — the extent to which the Old Well has rooted itself within the society of the poorest Socialist Republics can be and is often seen as some kind of “intellectual colonialism”, even though the Old Well, in practice, is far from being a culturally homogenous institution.
+In some Socialist Republics, such as the USRE heartland of India, the Old Well is completely integrated into the national education system.
+In other places, however, it is not necessarily seen as a benefit — the extent to which the Old Well has rooted itself within the society of the poorest Socialist Republics can be and is often seen as some kind of “intellectual colonialism”, even though the ministry, in practice, is far from being a culturally homogenous institution.

 THE OPEN HAND

 “Hey, handsome, do you want to go to paradise?
 I can give you whatever you want.
 Sweet dreams, wet dreams, great dreams, no dreams at all!
 You want Vyirangan golden lichen?
 I have some, premium quality!”

 “Not interested by golden lichen?
 Where do you come from?”